BigPolarBear1/factorization/README.md

 Its also funny my shithead stalkers have gone quiet.
 Guess my work isnt so funny now huh?
 Fucking shitheads.
 Infosec is literally mostly just stalkers and trolls.

+I literally dont care.
+I'm never quitting.
+3 years ago, I couldn't do basic algebra due to dropping out of highschool.
+Now I'm doing all of this.
+If people want my work they can pay me.
+But I'm not stopping.
+I dont care if I have to live in complete poverty and social isolation.
+I'm never quitting until I'm dead.
+I will succeed, I dont care, and when I do, all you fuckers will be living in my shadow.
+Hahahaha.
+Fuck you losers.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>